TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/UseStyleguide.rst

 example pages which can be used for testing the frontend and backend of TYPO3.

 The :t3src:`styleguide` extension is part of the TYPO3 Core repository.
-It used to mostly to showcase TCA / FormEngine features but has since evolved to provide additional features.
+It is mostly used to showcase TCA / FormEngine features, but it has since evolved to provide additional features.

 The styleguide extension can create pages within the TYPO3 site, specifically: